shuribox/shuribox/README.md

 i lovee skateboard phighting i yumeship w/ him..

-I AM VERYVERY SHY BUT I LOVE MAKING FRIENDS!!
+I AM VERYVERY SHY BUT I LOVE MAKING FRIENDS!! i match the energy of my friends pretty much all the time ,,

 IF YOU DONT WANT ME INTERACTING WITH YOU JUST HIDE ME!!!
 D: ill b a bit confused yeah but i wont poke you or your friends for answers..your buisness, not mine!! ^__^